ViktorSamuel/3pleGame-CS50-Final/README.md

 ## Website

-For more information and to access the live version of the project, please visit [example.com](https://www.example.com).
+For more interactive experience and to access the live version of the project, please visit [example.com](https://www.example.com).